Kakifrucht/HalfminerSystem/README.md

     - Remove some effects on teleport
   - Respawn
     - Respawns player at custom location
-    - Adds a first timeLeft join message or removes completely
+    - Adds a first time join message or removes completely
     - Execute custom command on first join
   - SignEdit
     - Allows editing of signs